only-cliches/NoProto/README.md

 Deletes are always done by simply dereferencing data, so deleting a value will always lead to wasted space.

 The library can inexpensively calculate how much space is wasted with the `.getWastedBytes()` method, and compactions can be performed with `.compact()` and `.maybeCompact(callback: (wastedBytes) => boolean)`.
-Compaction creates a new buffer and copies over all data from the old buffer skipping any dereferenced data and updating pointers.
+Compaction creates a new buffer and copies over all data from the old buffer skipping any dereferenced data.

 In a server/client setup compaction can be performed in batches on the server during non peak times.
 Compaction can also be handled by the client before sending the updated buffer to the server.